Welcome! The UO chapter of the Society of Physics Students has three main goals:

 Don’t see what you want?
 Have an idea for a meeting or an event?
 Just contact one of the officers!
 We’re always open to new meeting ideas and happy to see other students taking the initiative.

-You can also choose to join SPS at the national level for a yearly fee of $24.
+You can also choose to join SPS at the national level for a yearly fee of $24, or sign up for free through contacting the UO chapter.
 You get access to scholarships, publications, free membership in two other professional physics organizations, and more.
 For more information or to join, please visit the national SPS site.